Devaraja-Anu/news-app/README.md

-Dependancies: NextJS, Axios, React Query, Tailwind CSS
+Dependencies: NextJS, Axios, React Query, Tailwind CSS

 Not all responses consistently have details, descriptions or authors.
 Therefore these have been ignored to ensure a more streamlined experience.
 The source articles can still be accessed via the links provided.